May 27

 Continue reading "Debian (and derivatives) OpenSSL-based keys vulnerability"

 So, the SQL injections of last month are still going and on the increase.
-At last check (11am SAST) Google's index had 1 070 000 infected pages.
+At (11am SAST) Google's index had 1 070 000 infected pages.
 Not all of these are from the same source, or load the same malware.
 However, they have the same basic principle:

 generic SQL injection -> Javascript -> infect visitors